mohansah/Task_Given_By_ACS/Soulpage IT Solutions Pvt. Ltd/README.md

 # Problem
 Build a credit risk model

-This exercise requires you to come up with the most optimal statistical model for predicting the creditworthiness (‘Response’ variable in modeling.txt).
+This exercise requires you to come up with the most optimal statistical model for predicting the creditworthiness (‘Response’ variable in modelingData.txt).
 After this, explain your exploratory analyses, intermediate steps and final model selection.
 1. ModelingData.txt – Please use this dataset for model building and testing purposes.
 2. ModelingCodeBook.xlsx – This would provide the variable names and their descriptions